-The Master System, while far from being Sega's first 8-bit game console, was notably their first foray into the international gaming market, released in 1986 in response to the launch of the Nintendo Entertainment System in North America.
+The Master System, though far from Sega's first 8-bit game console, marked the point where they began making waves in the international gaming market.
+It released in 1986 in response to the Nintendo Entertainment System in North America.

 Realizing that the SG-1000 was too antiquated to compete with Nintendo's Family Computer on a global scale (the SG-1000 was essentially identical to the ColecoVision and the original MSX, as they were all built from common shelf parts), Sega significantly upgraded the console's technical capabilities for its third iteration.
 Released on October 1985, this new version of the console was dubbed the Sega Mark III and featured a slightly faster CPU and an upgraded video display processor over previous models (bringing it on par with both the Famicom and the MSX2), while having backwards compatibility with all legacy SG/SC series software and peripherals.
 Cosmetically the Sega Mark III hardware was very similar to the SG-1000 II, aside from the addition of a built-in card slot, meaning that it could play games in so-called MyCard format (which required a separately sold Card Catcher adapter on SG-1000 consoles) in addition to traditional cartridges, as well as different placement for the controller ports (which were moved from the rear to the front) and the power switch (which was placed from the front to the back).